-Further, executive employees receive 10 days of paid time off annually, and senior management employees receive 5 days of paid time off annually, in addition to annual vacation entitlement, in recognition of attendance at meetings during evenings and weekends.
+Further, executive/senior management employees receive the winter break period of paid time off annually, in addition to annual vacation entitlement, in recognition of attendance at meetings during evenings and weekends.

 Compensation Administration

 The Board engages in consistent and ongoing administration of the compensation structure to ensure that reality matches philosophy and that equity is maintained.
 An ongoing system of compensation review conducted and managed through BCPSEA and the PSEC Secretariat ensures that total compensation levels are benchmarked externally against the appropriate labour market and internally against appropriate job criteria.